jspharenas/docker-cli-commands/README.md

 ### `docker run`

-Runs a command on a container, but only after the initial steps performed behind the scenes (by this same command) of (1) creating a writeable container layer over the specified image and (2) starting the container.
+Runs a command on a container, but only after it performs the following actions behind the scenes:
+- Creating a writeable container layer over the specified image
+- Starting the container.

 https://docs.docker.com/engine/reference/commandline/run/